top of page

 Anger often arises from frustration triggered by the perceived disrespectful, demeaning, threatening, or neglectful actions of others.
 It can also be a response to things not going as planned, perceived injustice, excessive worry about personal problems, or feeling hurt.

-Anger is a natural and typically healthy human emotion when expressed and managed in a way that acknowledges the feeling without causing harm to others.
+Anger, when expressed and managed healthily, is a natural and typically healthy human emotion.
 However, uncontrolled and destructive expressions of anger can significantly damage personal and professional relationships, physical health, and emotional well-being.
 Unmanaged anger may also lead to substance abuse, violent and aggressive behaviour, and potential legal consequences.

 What does healthy anger look like?